natalieahn/espmorfo/README.md

    From Spell Checking Lexicon](https://arxiv.org/pdf/1707.07331.pdf)." arXiv preprint, arXiv:1707.07331 [cs.CL].

-Lexical and morphological rules in the accompanying files are derived from the following project, distributed under the same GNU GPL license:
+The lexicon and morphological rules in the accompanying files are derived from the following project, distributed under the same GNU GPL license:

    * Santiago Rodríguez and Jesús Carretero.
 1996. "[A Formal Approach to